 3. Placement in Your Hair

-The placement of your lowlights will totally change up your look.
-Going for all over, blended lowlights using just two shades darker than your hair will give you a realistic, dimensional effect.
-The less blended (think foiled highlights instead of balayage), the higher the contrast between your lowlights and the rest of your hair.
+The placement of your lowlights will totally change your look.
+Going for all over, blended lowlights just two shades darker than your hair will give you a realistic, dimensional effect.
+The less blended they are (think foiled highlights instead of balayage), the higher the contrast between your lowlights and the rest of your hair.
 You can also get lowlights in just one area, like with peekaboo highlights.

 4. Taking Care of Lowlights

 With all dyed hair, you’ll need a color-safe shampoo and followed up with color-safe conditioner.
 The Dove Nutritive Solutions Color Care Shampoo and Dove Nutritive Solutions Color Care Conditioner will leave your dyed hair clean, shiny and soft.
 You’ll also need to use a conditioning hair mask once a week to add some moisture to your hair, like the Suave Professionals Coconut Milk Infusion Intense Moisture Mask.

 5. Show Off Your Lowlights

 We know half the fun of getting fresh highlights is showing them off!
 Half up hairstyles will show off your blonde lowlights the best.
 We love this half up triple dutch braid look, for something casual.
 We also love this trendy half updo!
 You could always go for something more basic like your standard half up ponytail or bun as well.

 Are you looking for inspiration for different ways to wear blonde lowlights?
 Here are some looks to inspire you:

 The beauty of blonde lowlights is their ability to add dimension to your hair.
 The art of highlighting hair is a craft that takes the shape of your face and your hair type into consideration.
 This allows the colorist to craft a look with dimension that flatters your features.

 A shade of blonde this cool easily reaches over into the silvery territory.
 We love how light and ethereal the finished look is.